rcarrata/ns-gitops/README.md

 <img align="center" width="750" src="docs/pic1.png">

-## Signing the Commits in our Repo
+## 1.3 Configure and Sign Commits in our Repo in Gitea Server

 Now that we had setup the GPG Keys, it's time to sign our commits with our GPG Keys and check if we have this signature verification in our Gitea repo server.